sara-nl/opennaas-dc-gui/README.md

 Installation
 ------------

-1. Install the opennaas-dc-gui repository in your webservers document root.
+1. Clone the opennaas-dc-gui repository somewhere on your server.
 2. adjust the settings.py file to match your environment
 3. execute the app using ./opennaas_dc_gui.py